GlistenSTAR/GlistenSTAR/README.md

 #### :heart: I'm passionate about:

 I am a web developer.
 As a full stack developer, my main programming language is Javascript, PHP, Python.
 I also have good experience with Angular, Vue, ❤️React❤️.
 Particular React is my ❤️ framework.
-And I have rich experenice on React Framework.
+And I have rich experenice on React Framework(MERN).
 As I said framwork, I have done 30 web site with Laravel, MERN, MEAN, Nuxt, Next.
 I have a team.
 I am charge of P.M.
 My team, **NK** consist several countries's and so we use English for our communication.
 Our team is still progressive.
 But It's start of competition.